Mehriban Aliyeva: Member of Parliament

-In Azerbaijan's 2005 parliamentary elections, she was elected to the National Assembly of Azerbaijan.
-Her candidacy was run by the New Azerbaijan Party from the Azizbeyov Second Constituency №14, was elected to the Parliament with 92.12% of the votes.
+In Azerbaijan's fraudulent 2005 parliamentary elections, she was elected to the National Assembly of Azerbaijan.
+Her candidacy was run by the New Azerbaijan Party from the Azizbeyov Second Constituency №14, and she was elected to the Parliament with 92.12% of the votes.
 She had previously broken with tradition to help campaign for her husband in 2003, when he ran for President of Azerbaijan.
 The Sunday Times, writing in 2005 about Aliyeva's decision to run for the Azerbaijani parliament, described her as already wielding "considerable influence," and the Heydar Aliyev Foundation as "a powerful and wealthy institution set up to safeguard the late president’s legacy and support a number of educational and charitable projects."
 She was nominated from Khazar Constituency №14 in 2010 and 2015 parliamentary elections and gained 94.49% of the votes in 2010, 96.7% in 2015.

 During her MP period, Mehriban Aliyeva appealed to Milli Majlis for the adoption of amnesty acts on 28 May – Republic Day.
 As a result, in 2007, 2009, 2013 and 2016, more than 30,000 prisoners were released from different sentences.

-She became the head of Azerbaijan-France working group on inter-parliamentary relations according to the decision of Milli Majlis on 4 March 2016.

-Vice president
+First Vice President

 On 21 February 2017, she was appointed First Vice President of Azerbaijan by her husband Ilham Aliyev, the president and authoritarian leader of Azerbaijan.
 If her husband would step down, she would become President of Azerbaijan.
 This was an office that was created through a constitutional referendum in 2016 which Ilham Aliyev had ordered.
-The referendum also lowered the age requirement for president, making it possible for Aliyev's son, then 19 years old, to become president.
+The referendum also lowered the age requirement for president, making it possible for Aliyev's son, Heydar Aliyev Jr., then 19 years old, to become president.
 Critics said these changes were intended to consolidate the family's dynastic rule.